Magizharasi/Behavior_based_Auth/README.md

 - Write comprehensive tests for new features
 - Update documentation for API changes
 - Ensure backward compatibility when possible

-## 📞 Support

-For support, please:
-1. Check the troubleshooting section above
-2. Search existing GitHub issues
-3. Create a new issue with detailed information
-4. Include system information and error logs

 ## 🔮 Future Enhancements